sjsu-library/unionist/_items/unionist--text-0084.md

 articleType:
 volume: '1'
 issue: '6'
+transcription: |
-transcription: 'There are those to whom a sense of religion has come in storm and
-  tempest: there are those whom it has summoned amid scenes of revelry and idle vanity: there are those, too, who have heard its ‘still small voice’ amid rural leisure and placid contentment; but perhaps the knowledge which causeth not to err, is most frequently impressed upon the mind during seasons of affliction; and tears are the softened showers which cause the seed of heaven to spring and take root in the human breast.— <em>Walter Scott</em> '
+  There are those to whom a sense of religion has come in storm and tempest: there are those whom it has summoned amid scenes of revelry and idle vanity: there are those, too, who have heard its ‘still small voice’ amid rural leisure and placid contentment; but perhaps the knowledge which causeth not to err, is most frequently impressed upon the mind during seasons of affliction; and tears are the softened showers which cause the seed of heaven to spring and take root in the human breast.—
+  <em>Walter Scott</em>
 scholarlyNotes:
 commentary: 'This excerpt is still included in online quote data bases today.
 It encapsulates a Romantically-tinged understanding of spiritual individuality.
 It can be found